k14krug/kTunes/README.md

 - You use the "Genre" field in iTunes to classify music by catagories
 - You have enabled iTunes to share the catalog with 3rd parties.
 Doing so creates an xml file of your iTunes catalog that this project reads in.
 - You have apple script ImportM3U.vbs copied to your iTunes directory.
 This allows duplicates of songs to appear in a playlist.
 The basic iTunes interface will remove dups when you import a playlist.

+## Default Genres(Categories)
+These are the categories I'm using in the genre field in my library.
+Since these are currently hard coded in the code I'll describe how I'm using them.
+- Latest - Songs I'm currently really enjoying or newly discovering.
+My playlist will have a significant amount of these songs - maybe 30-50%.
+- In Rotation - Songs that are still pretty new and want to be in pretty regular rotation but just not as much as they used to.
+- Other - Songs I still like but have been around for a while.
+- Old - These songs really date me.
+- Album - Some deep cuts that I like to hear now and then.

 ## Processing
 - The existing iTunes xml file is copied to the project directory then loaded to a sqlite table.
 All songs are loaded into a table in least recently played order
 - A flask web app presents a screen where you provide: